 - Loss of services performed by the deceased, such as providing childcare and maintaining the home

 - Loss of prospective inheritance (inheritance the deceased would have received if not for their death)

 Non-economic damages are intangible losses, or losses that are not easily measured by a dollar amount.
 In a wrongful death claim, these losses include:

 - Loss of companionship

 The type and amount of damages claimed in a wrongful death suit vary, depending on the specifics of the case.
 However, it is important to note that, unlike the majority of other states, there are no damages caps on wrongful death awards in Ohio.
-This means that there is no limit to the amount of damages that can be awarded in an Ohio wrongful death case.
+This means that there is no limit to the number of damages that can be awarded in an Ohio wrongful death case.